h679178/NotEnoughPKounter/README.md

 Pokemon introduced in Isle of Armor, Crown Tundra, Legends Arceus and Scarlet/Violet as well as pokemon HOME get their sprites from [pokemonDB](https://pokemondb.net/sprites)
 If you do not have the main-sprites folder the program will get the sprites from the internet
 Pokemon mystery dungeon portraits from [pmdcollab](https://sprites.pmdcollab.org/)
-gen 8 DLC Pokemon icons by [arclart](https://www.deviantart.com/arclart)
+gen 8 DLC and Legends Arceus Pokemon icons by [arclart](https://www.deviantart.com/arclart)
-gen 9 [normal](https://www.deviantart.com/ezerart/art/Pokemon-Gen-9-Icon-sprites-3DS-Style-944211258) and [shiny](https://www.deviantart.com/ezerart/art/Shiny-Pokemon-Gen-9-Icon-sprites-3DS-Style-944778082) icons by [ezerart](https://www.deviantart.com/ezerart)
+gen 9 [normal](https://www.deviantart.com/ezerart/art/Pokemon-Gen-9-Icon-sprites-3DS-Style-944211258) and [shiny](https://www.deviantart.com/ezerart/art/Shiny-Pokemon-Gen-9-Icon-sprites-3DS-Style-944778082) Pokemon icons by [ezerart](https://www.deviantart.com/ezerart)